princeton-computational-imaging/neural-scene-graphs/README.md

 ---
 **_Disclaimer:_** The codebase is optimized to run on larger GPU servers with a lot of free CPU memory.
 To test on local and low memory,

-1. Use chunk and netchunk in the config files to limit parallel computed rays.
+1. Use chunk and netchunk in the config files to limit parallel computed rays and sampling points.

 or